ioannis-papadimitriou/snagger/README.md

 # snagger
-My ML collection.
-Ranging from basic ML scripts, to deep learning models.
+My AI collection.
+Ranging from basic ML scripts, to deep learning models and beyond.